ziyanx02/multiagent-quadruped-environment/README.md

 1. If you get the following error: `ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory`, it is also possible that you need to do `export LD_LIBRARY_PATH=/PATH/TO/LIBPYTHON/DIRECTORY` / `export LD_LIBRARY_PATH=/PATH/TO/CONDA/envs/YOUR_ENV_NAME/lib`.
 You can also try: `sudo apt install libpython3.8`.

+2. If you get the following error: `AttributeError: module 'numpy' has no attribute 'float'.`, it's because of the version of package `numpy`.
+First uninstall `numpy` by `pip uninstall numpy`, and install `numpy` of specific version by `pip install numpy==1.20.3`.

 ## Citing MQE ##

 If our work has been helpful to you. please feel free to cite us: